The multi-jurisdictional Bendigo Law Courts is now complete, realising a state-of-the-art building that puts people and community first.

 Sustainable and efficient

-The building is Net Zero Carbon ready to deliver improved energy, water and resource use and save costs and certified 5 Star' by Green Star Buildings, Australia's leading rating tool for new buildings and major refurbishments.
+The building is Net Zero Carbon ready, to deliver improved resource use as well as certified 6 Star by Green Star Buildings.

 Copper references several of Bendigo's heritage buildings, is environmentally friendly, fully recyclable, and safe to use.
 Besides its high corrosion resistance and attractive appearance, it keeps growths such as moss and lichens to a minimum.